GHOSTVCL/Emmerald-Engine/README.md

 * This engine can handle the import of an fbx

-* This engine handles the import of a PNG/DDS convert it into a texture and apply it on a gameobject, but the gameobject has to be selected first
+* This engine handles the import of a PNG/DDS convert it into a texture and apply it on a gameobject, but the gameobject has to be selected first, it also works with particles

+## Others

+* Pressing "1" spawns a random firework.

 ## License